TurboGears/tg2/docs/2.0/Controllers.rst

 -------------

-Suppose using ``tg-admin quickstart`` you generate a TurboGears project named "gs".
-Your default controller code would be created in the file ``gs/gs/controllers/root.py``.
+Suppose using ``tg-admin quickstart`` you generate a TurboGears project named "HelloWorld".
+Your default controller code would be created in the file ``HelloWorld/helloworld/controllers/root.py``.

 Modify the default ``controllers.py`` to read as follows:

 .. code-block:: python

     """Main Controller"""
-    from gs.lib.base import BaseController
+    from helloworld.lib.base import BaseController
     from tg import expose, flash
     from pylons.i18n import ugettext as _
     #from tg import redirect, validate
-    #from gs.model import DBSession
+    #from helloworld.model import DBSession

     class RootController(BaseController):